Black Pussy and Viet Cong: When Is A Band Name So Offensive It Should Be Changed?

-It was seven days after this interview that the gig at Oberlin College was cancelled.
+It was seven days after this interview that the gig at Oberlin College was canceled.
 And soon after that, Impose Magazine had published a nakedly honest open letter from a Vietnamese American writer named Sang Nguyen, which made no concessions in explaining exactly why the flippant use of "Viet Cong" offended her so deeply; relaying the harsh reality of her family history and the army’s terrifying legacy in Vietnam.
 Reading that, it became crystal clear how a band name that had slipped under the morality radar of pretty much every major online music press could actually be perceived as terribly marginalising.

 So, quickly, the case for Viet Cong stopped being one about freedom of expression and became one about artistic responsibility.
 Four days ago, the band issued an official apology, admitting they were “naive about the history of a war in a country we knew very little about” and “now better understand the weight behind the words Viet Cong.”
-Whether they now change their name or not is kind of up to them - the words have been disarmed by an effective debate.
+Whether they now change their name or not is kind of up to them—the words have been disarmed by an effective debate.
 Viet Cong saw the negative repercussions of a dumb and naive artistic choice and decided it was something they didn’t want to let go unaddressed.

 On the contrary, Oregon’s Black Pussy have made no moves towards issuing an apology for their name.
 And this has one has played out in a much more rampant and wild way, at its worse resulting in death threats towards the band and racist or misogynistic tirades of support from supposed 'fans' in the comment sections.

 So where exactly did the name come from and do the band have a respectful leg to stand on?
 When you piece together scraps from various interviews, it seems not.
-It was based on a love for Quentin Tarantino - “If he was going to have a band or make a movie about a band, it’d be called Black Pussy" said lead singer Dustin Hill - citing a director who’s had his fair share of being called out for carelessly appropriating blaxploitation themes by fellow director Spike Lee.
-According to Black Pussy's biography, the band thought the name sounded "sex-charged, ’70s-influenced, hide-your-daughters-because-they’re-coming-to-town rock ‘n’ roll band".
+It was based on a love for Quentin Tarantino: “If he was going to have a band or make a movie about a band, it’d be called Black Pussy," said lead singer Dustin Hill, citing a director who’s had his fair share of being called out for carelessly appropriating blaxploitation themes by fellow director Spike Lee.
+According to Black Pussy's biography, the band thought the name sounded "sex-charged, 70s-influenced, hide-your-daughters-because-they’re-coming-to-town rock ‘n’ roll band".
 Clearly, this doesn't push boundaries, it has no deeper meaning, there is no deep satire.
 In essence, it's just a careless reinforcement of stereotypes that art should be looking to break down.

-And when the band discovered it was also the original working title for the Rolling Stones’ “Brown Sugar”, a song that marries slavery era interracial rape with heroin addiction and loads of other fairly taboo subjects, they were confident it was a winner.
+And when the band discovered it was also the original working title for the Rolling Stones’ “Brown Sugar,” a song that marries slavery era interracial rape with heroin addiction and loads of other fairly taboo subjects, they were confident it was a winner.
 Funnily enough, Mick Jagger originally changed that song title because he felt it was a little too direct, which suggests that even in the late 60s, before women in the UK even had The Equal Pay Act, the term “black pussy” was generally regarded as unnecessarily offensive.

 Despite all this, the band are determined to keep it, and have responded in interviews with Noam Chomsky quotes about freedom of expression, phrases like: "We’re not trying to see colors, we’re trying to see people" and "the band name is sort of a mirror of the individual that looks at it", plus links to a pretty reductive Doug Stanhope sketch about how we shouldn’t be offended by words.
 And that’s all well and good, but it’s probably quite easy to inhabit the space of “words don’t offend me” when the words you’re promoting are disparaging towards a race you aren’t and a vagina you simply don’t have.

 One big problem with this stand off between the band and their opposition is how its all played out and how the issue has been heavily conflated, so that it’s quickly taken on the symptoms of our times: a typically brutal encapsulation of internet call out culture and its toxic consequences.
-I approached Black Pussy over email to ask: did the organisers of the petition ever actually contact the band directly prior to taking this issue public, to state their case and request a solution?
+I approached Black Pussy over email to ask: did the organizers of the petition ever actually contact the band directly prior to taking this issue public, to state their case and request a solution?
 “No, not at all” was the response from their press officer.

 It becomes far too easy for everyone to forget that the people you’re calling out are actually sentient, clumsy, breathing, farting, learning human beings.
 Hence Black Pussy and their associated venues receiving threats of violence and vandalism, and the band being described as the “nexus of sexism and racism”.
 In short, the controversy of Black Pussy’s band name has become a reason to pass judgement on their entire existence from birth to now.

-From every interview I’ve read, my impression is that the Portland five piece are not a volatile gang of racist misogynists.
+From every interview I’ve read, my impression is that the Portland five-piece are not a volatile gang of racist misogynists.
 They are just a really average band, who have picked a really dumb name, which is now failing hard under the close scrutiny of increased attention.
-But let’s not let these guys become the distracting mules of blame for a much larger and much more important conversation, because when we finally stop always prioritising little victories like specific band names or particular lyrics over wide scale progressive change, maybe we’ll create a music culture environment where five white guys from Portland are so empathetic and understanding of both women’s issues and racial appropriation, that they wouldn’t dream of calling themselves something like Black Pussy without having a huge and relevant reason to do so.
+But let’s not let these guys become the distracting mules of blame for a much larger and much more important conversation, because when we finally stop always prioritising little victories like specific band names or particular lyrics over wide scale progressive change, maybe we’ll create a music culture environment where five white guys from Portland are so empathetic and understanding of both women’s issues and racial appropriation that they wouldn’t dream of calling themselves something like Black Pussy without having a huge and relevant reason to do so.

 As each year goes by, enormous issues are being unravelled about the music industry’s patriarchy, and how women and people of colour are treated within it.
 Most of us are slowly waking up to the disturbing reality that the entire music business is almost definitely built upon a model of reflex inequality, and relentless and exploitative cultural appropriation, and that’s why we keep repeatedly finding ourselves in these total messes on a cyclical basis.
 These messes that result in only 13% of composers and songwriters registered with PRS for Music being women.
 These messes that result in the Leeds and Reading Festival line up.
 These messes that mean, according to the awareness project by Pornographic Performances, women of colour in music videos are “commonly portrayed as hypersexual and with a focus and fascinated gaze on their bottoms, invoking ideas of black women as wild and animalistic.”
-And these wider conversations are what we really need to be probing and pushing, conversations that transcend stoner pop six pieces, and instigate some real and meaningful change.
+And these wider conversations are what we really need to be probing and pushing, conversations that transcend stoner pop six-pieces, and instigate some real and meaningful change.

 Maybe Black Pussy’s idea all along was just to have an offensive and controversial name that grabs attention, and if so then let me say this: why the hell are we even giving them the time of day?
-For every damning thinkpiece and death threat, for every gig that gets cancelled, they become increasingly more enigmatic and attractive to a certain type of person.
+For every damning thinkpiece and death threat, for every gig that gets canceled, they become increasingly more enigmatic and attractive to a certain type of person.
 Probably the type of person Black Pussy wouldn’t even want as a fan.
 Without all this coverage, they would probably never have registered with most of us, just like they haven’t for the last eight years of their existence.

-The truth is, we can encourage and debate with artists, but we can’t just go around forcing bands to change their names - that’s just censorship, and it sets a dangerous precedent going forward.
+The truth is, we can encourage and debate with artists, but we can’t just go around forcing bands to change their names—that’s just censorship, and it sets a dangerous precedent going forward.
 The moment you censor something, you make it easier for the next person to censor something else, contributing negatively to a guarded and paranoid future.
 But should artists be taking more responsibility before attaching themselves to provocative and loaded topics?
 Absolutely.
-Make ten minute songs called “Fuck Pie”, name your band after a biscuit, put an HD hologram of a dog’s anus on your album cover, but if you’re involving your art with anything to do with politics, history, sociology, ecology, the environment or whatever then you have a responsibility to know your shit.
+Make ten minute songs called “Fuck Pie,” name your band after a biscuit, put an HD hologram of a dog’s anus on your album cover, but if you’re involving your art with anything to do with politics, history, sociology, ecology, the environment, or whatever then you have a responsibility to know your shit.